kkumazaki/Cpp_Projecta5_Capstone-Project/README.md

 ### Step 4.
 Set obstacle (game.h, render.cpp, render.h)
 I set an obstacle with red color.
-If the snake touch it, the score decreases.
+If the snake touches it, the score decreases.

 ### Step 5.
 Create another Snake (game.cpp, game.h, render.cpp, render.h, snake.cpp, snake.h)
 I create AnotherSnake class which inherits Snake class.
-It moves rondomely, and the score decreases if the snake touch it.
+It moves rondomely, and the score decreases if the snake touches it.

 ## Rubric Points
 ### 1. Compiling and Testing (All Rubric Points REQUIRED)